 It’s a similar situation with the noise floor: Apple’s AAC implementation remains closest to the source material, but even here we can see some an extra -15dB or more of noise added to the signal.
 The Samsung Galaxy Note 8 and Huawei P20 Pro perform much the same as before—and are clearly worse than the iPhone 7 again.
 Even so, all of these phones re-pass an AAC source file back through the encoder, degrading quality.
 Just like with lossless files, the difference lies in how much additional compression is applied to the files on this second pass.

 AAC is one of the more intriguing Bluetooth codecs to analyze, owing to its psychoacoustic rather frequency band quantization.
 This makes judging its quality a little tougher, as we have to take into consideration auditory masking rather than the consistent noise floor that we see with other codecs, CD, and Hi-Res files.

 With that mind, AAC punches above its raw numbers in terms of file size, much like the MP3 does.
 High-quality implementations, like that from the iPhone 7, are going to be very hard to distinguish from CD quality and other high-quality Bluetooth codecs.
 However, lower bitrate implementations like those seen on some of our Android phones are nowhere near CD quality in terms of frequency response or noise.
 Avoid using AAC on these models.

 Android phones are nowhere near CD quality in terms of frequency response or noise.
 Avoid using AAC on these models.

 The biggest concern with AAC is its hugely variable performance between smartphones.
 Even Bluetooth’s default SBC didn’t see anything approaching this variety between phones I’ve tested.
-If you’re an Android user, you’re probably better off avoiding AAC and sticking with SBC, or opting for aptX or LDAC if available.
+If you’re an Android user, you’re probably better off sticking with SBC, or opting for aptX or LDAC if available.